-Publishing high-quality buyer’s guides will allow you to truly help your target clients while also gaining their trust and increasing traffic to your products or services.
+Publishing high-quality buyer’s guides will allow you to truly help your target clients while gaining their trust and increasing traffic to your products or services.

 But what exactly is high-quality content?
 Here are some factors you must consider.

-- Readability: Content that is easy to scan and understand can increase your engagements.
+- Readability: Content that is easy to scan and understand can increase your engagement.
 According to Readable, 83 percent more people will finish reading a piece of content if its readability is changed from grade 12 to grade 5.
 Also, 85 percent will read your content if its readability is at or below grade 8.

 To ensure that your buyer’s guides are readable, follow the following tips: